 Kuiper (1992) uses the term auction sale to denote the entire event; at eBay, one item equals one auction.
-A modification to Kuiper's rule for a virtual auction sale, then, adds an (s) to the end of his second rule, allowing for a single auction sale to comprise multiple auctions.
+One modification to his rule, then, adds an (s) to the end of his second rule, allowing for a single auction sale to comprise multiple auctions.
+Amended, rule two would be thus: